-Planting Method: Plant transplants by laying the plant down sideways or planting deeply.
-Tomatoes are able to root from the stems.
-The sideways method is best in heavier clay soils.
+PLANTING METHOD: Some people recommend planting transplants by laying the plant down sideways or planting deeply.
+Tomatoes are able to root from the stems, but planting at a normal depth is what seems to work better.

-Growth Habits: Succulent upright-to-spreading perennial that functions as an annual for two reasons: one, it freezes easily and two, it plays out with age as it develops insect and disease problems.
+GROWTH HABITS: Succulent upright-to-spreading perennial that functions as an annual for two reasons: one, it freezes easily and two, it plays out with age as it develops insect and disease problems.
 Bush (determinate) and vining (indeterminate).
 Tomatoes do not like evening temperatures above 75°.
-Tomatoes are wind pollinated - not by bees.
+Tomatoes are wind or vibration pollinated - not by bees.

-Troubles and Solutions: Southern blight (which is usually misdiagnosed as early blight) is the most common tomato pest.
-It can be limited with weekly sprayings of Garrett Juice plus garlic and potassium bicarbonate.
 Use lots of compost and mulch to prevent tomato pinworm.
 Eliminate blossom-end rot with even soil moisture and calcium supplements: soft rock phosphate and alfalfa products in alkaline soils, high-calcium lime in acid, sandy soils.
+Epsom salt applications can also help.
 Red Christmas tree ornaments hung on plants before the fruit starts to ripen will repel birds.
-Aphids, spider mites, and flea hoppers are controlled with Garrett Juice and citrus sprays.
-Hand remove horn worms and treat for all diseases by applying cornmeal to the soil.
+Aphids, spider mites and flea hoppers are controlled with Garrett Juice and essential oil sprays.
+Hand remove hornworms but you probably won’t have them if trichogramma wasps have been released earlier.

-Notes: Fall tomatoes taste better but are harder to find.
-Faster production comes from the use of water walls or floating row cover around the cages.
+NOTES: Fall tomatoes taste better but are harder to find.
+Faster production in the season comes from the use of water walls or floating row cover around the cages.
 Another increased production trick is to buy 2 1/4 inch transplants early and pot them in 4 inch pots.
 After they grow and the root system fills the pots, move them to 1 gallon pots.
 Move the plants out into the sun on warm days and back into protection on cold days and nights.
 When all danger of frost is gone, plant the gallon plants in the garden.
-You'll be amazed at how early and prolific the plants will be.
+You'll be amazed at how early and prolific fruit production will be.